Dr Zia Wadud

 - Transport, energy and environmental interaction

-- Impact of vehicle automation
+- Impact of vehicle automation and new mobility services

 - Energy and travel demand